neyrinckaudio/docs-vcpro/docs/troubleshooting.md

 #### Check If Your Control Surface Is Connected

 * Launch V-Control Pro.
-* Select the V-Control Pro <b>Setups...</b> menu item to open the Setups window.
+* Select the V-Control Pro `Setups...` menu item to open the Setups window.
-* Look at the Controllers section of the Setups window
+* Look at the `Controllers` section of the Setups window
     * If the control surface name is "grayed out," then it is not connected.
         *  Try looking at
     * If the control surface name is "bold," then it is connected